-In 2022, we experienced our wettest January in 40 years, with wild storm activity and the resulting flooding having a major impact across our region.
-Keep up to date with how we’re prioritising assistance for our community, and our plans for future resilience against the impacts of climate change.
+In 2022, we are experiencing severe rain, with wild storm activity and the resulting flooding is having a major impact across our region.

 Flooding issues from stormwater can be a common problem for property owners.
 Flooding and nuisance issues from stormwater can sometimes result in damage to property and distress to residents.